tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 **Caveats:**
-- This considers individual income tax only.
+- I consider individual income tax only.
 - Medicare levy and UK National insurance are taken into account.
 - It does not taking into account other charges like medicare surcharge or low and mid income tax offset.
 - The exchange rates at the time of writing were used.